Apple is giving Macs an Arm chip brain transplant after 14 years relying on Intel

 "The first thing this will do is give the Mac a whole new level of performance," said Johny Srouji, senior vice president of hardware technologies.
 Apple Mac chips also employ mobile device hardware for better power management, graphics, artificial intelligence and secure enclave hardware security hardware.

-The change, rumored for nearly a decade, emerged at the online version of WWDC.
+The switch to Intel chips, rumored for nearly a decade, emerged at the online version of WWDC.
 The conference ordinarily draws thousands of programmers learning about the latest changes to writing programs for Macs, iPhones and iPads, but went virtual this year because of the coronavirus pandemic.
-Many of those programmers interested in WWDC now will need to wrestle with the challenge of recreating their software for Arm Macs.
+Many of those programmers interested in WWDC now will need to wrestle with the challenge of re-creating their software for Arm Macs.

 Computer processors are some of the most complicated products on the planet, with billions of electronic components carefully arranged to balance performance and power consumption.
 Apple's A series processors, used in all its mobile devices and members of the Arm chip family, have consistently outpaced rival Arm designs used in Android phones.

-Macs are influential PCs that command premium prices, but they Macs still represent less than 10% of computers being used today.
-Using its own Arm chips offers Apple a chance to cut costs dramatically -- saving $100 to $150 in Mac component costs, in the estimate of Moor Insights and Strategy analyst Patrick Moorhead.
+Macs are influential PCs that command premium prices, but they still represent less than 10% of computers being used today.
+Using its own Arm chips offers Apple a chance to cut costs dramatically -- saving $100 to $150 in Mac component costs, in Moorhead's estimate.

 Passing those lower prices on to consumers could help Apple compete better against Windows machines, particularly among cost-sensitive buyers like students.